rebecca1230/IntrotoIM/Feb9/README.md

 ## 3rd Assignment_OOP: Earthquake

 The circles are the students' head.
-The choice of color(red and purple) reveals that the people are anixous.T The left group is shaking and the others are panicing.
+The choice of color(red and purple) reveals that the people are anixous.

+The left group is shaking and the others are panicing.

 ![](earthquake.gif)

 ## Description